duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

 <div class='requirements' markdown="1">

-Requires: Fully set up Duckiebot.
+Requires: Fully set up Duckiebot or have done the instructions in the Duckiebot Operation Manual (https://docs.duckietown.org/daffy/opmanual_duckiebot/out/index.html) and lane following demo (https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_lane_following.html).

 Results: A Duckiebot capable of performing lane following with other vehicles using semantic segmentation at its core.
 The Duckiebot should stop moving if the other vehicles are too close to the Duckiebot.